AqwamCreates/DataPredict/docs/WhyIDoNotEntertainProofOfValueRequests.md

 However, with DataPredict, I have removed a lot of unnecessary costs for you as I already absorbed the cost since I am quite passionate about ML, DL and RL in general.

 The passion of mines doesn't pay the bills though, so I should be charging on how much people rely on it.
-The only charity I would be doing would be toward non-profit health organizations.
+The only charity I would be doing would be toward non-profit human health organizations.

 The DataPredict ecosystem took me a total of 3 years as a solo developer.
 I went nearly full-time with this and it also includes me working on it during weekends.